Summary

 π Important to note

-You will need the correct permissions to be able to access the "Data" Global Tool for admins, and the Rules tab within it.
+You will need the correct permissions to be able to access the "Data Model" Global Tool for admins, and the Rules tab within it.

 You will also need Field Rules to be available in your tenant's package.
 If Rules are not available to you currently, or your tenant has reached a limit, please speak to your Planhat CSM.